-World Cup Fans Celebrating in Mexico City May Have Caused Artificial Earthquake
+World Cup fans celebrating in Mexico City may have caused artificial earthquake

 Hirving Lozano scoring the lone goal in Mexico's 1-0 victory over reigning World Cup champion Germany appears to have led to an artificial earthquake in Mexico City on Sunday.

-John E. Vidale director of Southern California Earthquake Center, told USA TODAY Sports that at most such fan-induced earthquakes would generate at most a 2 on the Richter Scale, which typically would go unnoticed by the public if it were a typical quake.
-By comparison the 1985 earthquake that killed thousands in and around Mexico City was an 8.0.
+John E. Vidale, director of the Southern California Earthquake Center, told USA TODAY Sports that at most such fan-induced earthquakes would generate a 2 on the Richter Scale, which would go unnoticed by the public if it were a typical quake.

-The USGS noted two quakes in Mexico over the last 24 hours that were 4.1 or greater and the agency didn't detect the World Cup earth shaking.
+By comparison, the 1985 earthquake that killed thousands in and around Mexico City was an 8.0 – at least a million times the magnitude of what the celebrating fans may have caused.

-Induced seismic activity has been measured from everything from nuclear testing to fracking, although this wouldn't be the first time sports fans literally have generated enough force to be seen on a seismograph.
+Induced seismic activity has been measured from everything from nuclear testing to fracking.

-Seismologists in Seattle said the celebrations there after the Seahawks defeated the New Orleans Saints during a playoff game in January 2014 led to measurable seismic activity.
-A couple years prior, a Marshawn Lynch touchdown run caused what came to be known as the "beast quake."
+Vidale studied the seismic activity around Seattle's CenturyLink Field earlier in the decade after the "beast quake," created by fans celebrating a Marshawn Lynch touchdown run during a playoff game in January 2011.

 Looking at the footage from the celebrations in Mexico City on Sunday, it's easy to see how the ground could have shook.